matthewmoto/atmega_a7105/README.md

 `scons -c`

 To upload to your board:
-`scons upload`
+`scons ARDUINO_PORT=YOUR_SERIAL_PORT upload`

-Note, check out the arscons page and update your arscons.json configuration file if you aren't running a 5V 16Mhz Pro Mini via a FTDI programmer as I am.
+Note: check out the arscons page and update your arscons.json configuration file if you aren't running a 5V 16Mhz Pro Mini via a FTDI programmer as I am.

+Also, if you are using the graphical Aruduino IDE, feel free to just copy the libraries from their directories and place in your Arudino library path.
+I haven't tested this method yet so it may need a little fiddling to get it working.

 # Debugging Your Nodes #

+Sometimes the mesh won't do what you want.
+This might be a bug, it might be your code or (most likely) it might be a connector that has a bit of solder on it or is bent or something else that makes me FURIOUS, AAAAAHHHHH!!!

-To enable serial debugging output in the library, just uncomment the line:
+Regardless, the best way to see what your radio is doing is to toggle the  just uncomment the line:
-`#define A7105_MESH_DEBUG`
+`#define A7105_MESH_DEBUG` in a7105_mesh.h.
 This will output internal state and received packet dumps to help diagnose problems.

 There is also a script (one liner) in the repository called "serial_mon.sh", running it fires up screen and archives the output to screenlog.0